karldata/cuong.github.io/README.md

-# anubhavgupta.github.io
+# cuonghv.github.io
-Portfolio for Anubhav Gupta
+Cuong Hoang Portfolio

 Based on the template from start bootstrap http://startbootstrap.com/template-overviews/creative/

 TODO
-# Need to add separate pages for each of the projects
+# Need to add more projects